 Together with this political or civic training, it is also necessary to train those who will become the military leaders of these countries.
-For the unfortunately reality is that many military leaders of poor countries have been unscrupulous thugs and criminals who have used their power to oppress, subjugate, terrorize, and even kill those whom they are supposed to serve and protect.
+For the unfortunate reality is that many military leaders of poor countries have been unscrupulous thugs and criminals who have used their power to oppress, subjugate, terrorize, and even kill those whom they are supposed to serve and protect.
 Without this coordinated effort – if the military remains in the hands of officers who do not respect and obey the elected leaders of their country and instead seek to supplant them – then all this civic training will be for naught.

 In many cases, we are asking or expecting too much of the often well-intentioned individuals who seek to improve conditions in their country.
 In essence, their task is to create an honest and efficient system of government when the people of their country lack the example of such a thing.
 This is like telling someone to pull oneself off the sticky ground of corruption by one’s shoelaces, for one needs help to accomplish this difficult task.

 The abysmal failure of the application of economic theories to produce the expected results in the global effort to help the inhabitants of poor countries around the world demonstrates a very important but also generally unrecognized fact about economics: economics is the study of certain models of behaviour that exist only in certain countries.
 In other words, contrary to what economists mistakenly believe, these models are not innate in our behaviour, and therefore they are not globally applicable.
 This explains why, for example, lowering the interest rate, privatizing government services and companies, or liberalizing the economy does not have the same effects in these countries as when the same measures are implemented in industrialized countries.